tom-howard/ros2/docs/course/part5.md

 1. Once you have everything in place, launch the action client with `ros2 run` as below:

-    ***
-    **TERMINAL 3:**
     ```bash
     ros2 run part5_actions explore_client.py
     ```
-    ***

-    If all is good, then this client node should call the action server, which will (in turn) make the robot move forwards until it reaches a certain distance from an obstacle up ahead, at which point the robot will stop, and your client node will stop too.
+    If all is good, then this client node should call the action server, which will (in turn) make the robot move forwards until it gets a certain distance away from an obstacle up ahead (`stopping_distance`), at which point the robot will stop, and your client node should then stop too.
 Once this happens, reorient your robot (using the `teleop_keyboard` node) and launch the client node again to make sure that it is robustly stopping in front of obstacles repeatedly, and when approaching them from a range of different angles.

     !!! warning "Important"
         Make sure that your cancellation functionality works correctly too, ensuring that: